 The client called Greg Hill & Associates after being released from the Manhattan Beach police station, stunned that the store and the police considered the incident so serious.
 He thought he could just pay the price of the cable and the store would have been happy.
 He was then amazed that the police reported to the store and handcuffed him, took to the station and booked him on a charge of violating Penal Code § 484(a), “petty theft.”
 He kept saying “it was no big deal.”

-Greg explained that many stores, including the “big box” stores often have a zero tolerance policy toward any theft so as to not encourage minor theft or enable such conduct.
+Greg explained that many stores, including the “big box” stores often have a zero-tolerance policy toward any theft so as to not encourage minor theft or enable such conduct.
 While he empathized with the client, he did not agree that the arrest was a mistake.
-As Greg explained to the client, it was the mindset that was the issue, not so much the actual taking.
+As Greg explained to the client, it was the mindset that was the issue, not so much the value of the item actually stolen.
 The client said he understood.

 The Torrance District Attorney further explained that because of the sophistication and apparent planning that was recorded on the store security cameras, the conduct was more relevant than the value of the item at issue.

-Greg Hill of our office, however, negotiated a plea bargain wherein our client would “earn” an infraction, as charge of violating Penal Code section 490.1 (and the section 484(a) charge would be dismissed), if he completed an online shoplifting course and performed sixty hours of community service.
-This was a big relief to our client, a then unemployed auto mechanic, because an infraction is equated with a parking ticket, but a misdemeanor is associated with a more serious offense.
+Greg Hill of our office, however, negotiated a plea bargain wherein our client would “earn” an infraction, as a charge of violating Penal Code section 490.1 (and the section 484(a) charge would be dismissed), if he completed an online shoplifting course and performed sixty hours of community service.
+This was a big relief to our client, a then-unemployed auto mechanic, because an infraction is equated with a parking ticket, but a misdemeanor is associated with a more serious offense.

 Moreover, in a plea to a misdemeanor, there is a required period of probation following the plea and our client did not want to have to reveal he was on probation to an employer.
 With the case resolving as an infraction, he would avoid being on probation.